OctopusDeploy/docs/src/pages/docs/deprecations/index.md

 An official [Helm V2 to V3 migration guide](https://helm.sh/docs/topics/v2_v3_migration/) details migration to Helm V3.
 After upgrading Helm, you should update deployment process steps in Octopus to use Helm V3 rather than Helm V2.

 ### Azure Cloud Services (Classic)
-Azure has announced the sun setting of the original _Cloud Services_ resource, renamed _Cloud Services (Classic)_, with the [final retirement date set as August 31, 2024](https://learn.microsoft.com/en-us/lifecycle/products/azure-cloud-services-classic).
+Azure has announced the sunsetting of the original _Cloud Services_ resource, renamed _Cloud Services (Classic)_, with the [final retirement date set as August 31, 2024](https://learn.microsoft.com/en-us/lifecycle/products/azure-cloud-services-classic).
 In a little over 6 months, teams still relying on this cloud service will be unable to deploy to them, with Octopus Deploy or otherwise.

 In the lead-up, Octopus workloads using Azure Cloud Service Targets, Azure Cloud Service Steps, or Management Certificates in Octopus Deploy will start to see in-app and in-task warnings appear in Octopus Server `2024.1`.